thuruht/farwhy_uni/RECENT_IMPLEMENTATIONS.md

 This document outlines the most recent implementations, bug fixes, and enhancements to the Farewell/Howdy Unified Project.

+## Legacy Menu Management Code Archiving (July 2, 2025)

+- **Status**: ✅ Completed
+- **Description**: Safely archived the legacy menu management code while ensuring all functionality is preserved in the current implementation.
+- **Implementation Details**:
+  - Moved `/public/jss/menu-management.js` to `/ye_olde_docs/menu-management.js`
+  - Removed the script reference from admin.html
+  - Verified that all menu management functionality is fully implemented in admin-unified.js
+  - Confirmed that the CSS styling for menu management is preserved
+  - Ensured no regression in menu CRUD operations, drag-and-drop, or reordering functionality

 ## Public Blog and Featured Content Fix (July 1, 2025)

 - **Status**: ✅ Fixed